 We help financial institutions structure and expand operations to take advantage of new opportunities, identify and shape emerging legislative and regulatory policies, and develop compliance and internal investigation strategies.
 We also manage relationships with financial regulators; assess legal, regulatory, enforcement, and reputation risks; and resolve complex legal, financial, operational and strategic issues.

-Our experience and industry knowledge, combined with the diverse skills of our lawyers allow us to vigorously represent our clients before regulatory bodies and in formal legal proceedings.
+Globally, our experience and industry knowledge, combined with the diverse skills of our lawyers, allow us to vigorously represent our clients before regulatory bodies and in formal legal proceedings.

 We are also experienced in transactions and activities that present regulatory complexities unique to the financial services industry, including: